Mile End: Expansion

 In 1882 novelist and social commentator Sir Walter Besant proposed a Palace of Delight with concert halls, reading rooms, picture galleries, an art school, various classes, social rooms and frequent fêtes and dances.
 This coincided with a project by the philanthropist businessman Edmund Hay Currie to use money from the winding up of the "Beaumont Trust", (together with subscriptions) to build a "People's Palace" in the East End.
 Five acres of land were secured on the Mile End Road and the Queen's Hall was opened by Queen Victoria on 14 May 1887.
 The complex had a library, swimming pool, gymnasium and winter garden by 1892 which provided an eclectic mix of populist entertainment and education.
 A peak of 8,000 tickets were sold for classes in 1892.
 By 1900, a Bachelor of Science degree was introduced, awarded by the University of London.
 The building was destroyed by fire in 1931 but the Draper's Company (major donors to the original scheme) invested to rebuild the technical college and create Queen Mary College in December 1934.
 A new "People's Palace" was constructed in 1937 by the Metropolitan Borough of Stepney in St Helen's Terrace.
 This finally closed in 1954.

 In 1902 Mile End tube station was opened by the Whitechapel & Bow Railway (W&BR).
 Electrified services started in 1905.
 The first services were provided by the District Railway (now the District line).
 Then the Metropolitan line followed in 1936 (this part was renamed in 1988 as the Hammersmith & City line.)
-In 1946 (as part of the Central line eastern extension) the station was expanded and rebuilt Stanley Heaps (Chief Architect of London Underground) and his assistant Thomas Bilbow.
+In 1946 (as part of the Central line eastern extension) the station was expanded and rebuilt by Stanley Heaps (Chief Architect of London Underground) and his assistant Thomas Bilbow.
 Services started on 4 December 1946.
 Following nationalisation of the W&BR, full ownership of the station passed to London Underground in 1950.